Magical, unique no words can fully do justice to Venice, the most serene of cities.

 Your Ramblers Walking Holidays leader will purchase these tickets and hand them out on the first morning in Venice.
 For interest details of the Venice transport system can be found at: www.actv.it

-Entrance fees to sites visited are not included.
-If all museums and galleries are visited this could cost a further £60.00 for the week.
+Entrance fees to other sites visited are not included.
+If all museums, galleries and churches (which also house much great art well worth seeing) are visited this could cost a further £60.00 to £70 for the week.

 Although entirely at your own discretion, tipping is an important aspect of tourism and hospitality life and expectations are fairly high.
 In order to simplify tipping, we strongly recommend that you allow your leader to take care of making sure tips are given to hotel and restaurant staff and to local guides and drivers.
 This will be done using some funds provided by us together with, if you wish, a contribution from you, which he/she will collect during the holiday.